LordDepso/Prison-Life-V3/README.md

 Please metion my Github (LordDepso) if you use any of my scripts, thank you.

+-- Shout to V10 and ProRBXs for snitching!!! --

 ----

 ### GunStates bypass (Rapid weapons)